Hierarchical Causal Models: Application: Eight Schools

 \subsection{Unit-level confounding}

 Whether each student attends the test preparation program is randomized within each school, so there are no subunit-level confounders between treatment and outcome.
 But there may still be unit-level confounders.
 For example, each school's financial and administrative resources may affect both student test scores and student enrollment in the program.
 Indeed, \citet{Alderman1979-on} report that ``where student interest far exceeded the program's capacity [...], a larger number of students went into the control group than into the treatment group.''
+In the data, the fraction of students treated varies between 25\% and 55\% across different schools (\Cref{fig:frac_treated_v_effect}).
 It seems plausible that schools with greater financial resources could have larger and more effective programs.

 \Cref{fig:school_confound_hcm} considers the possibility of unit-level confounders.
 Note the graph also allows confounders to impact $X$, the pre-treatment test scores.
-The collapsed, augmented and marginalized models are in \Cref{fig:school_confound} in the appendix.
-Applying do-calculus recovers the same identification formula for the \textsc{ate} as above in \Cref{eq:8-schools_id}, and so the same estimator applies as well.
-In short, the method of the previous section is robust to unobserved unit-level confounding.
+To identify the causal effect, we first collapse, augment, and marginalize (\Cref{fig:school_confound}).
+Then, applying do-calculus recovers the same identification formula for the \textsc{ate} as above in \Cref{eq:8-schools_id}.
+Intuitively, the impact of the confounder is through the conditional distribution of $Y$ given $A$ within each school, so to correct for confounding it suffices to control for this conditional.
+In short, the estimation method of the previous section is robust to unobserved unit-level confounding.